pendle-finance/documentation/docs/Developers/Integration/PTOracles.md

 The **Principal Token (PT)** is an ERC20 token bearing the value of a certain amount of asset which can be redeemed at maturity.
 For example, `100 PT-stETH-25DEC2025` can be redeemed for `100 stETH` on the 25th of December 2025.

 In Pendle system, $PT$ can be freely traded from and to $SY$ (EIP-5115 token) ultilizing our AMM.
-With the built-in TWAP oracle library, the geometric mean price of $PT$ can be derived from our `PendleMarket` contracts fully on-chain.
+With the built-in TWAP oracle library, the geometric mean price of $PT$ in terms of asset (please refer to the definition of asset [here](https://eips.ethereum.org/EIPS/eip-5115)) can be derived from our `PendleMarket` contracts fully on-chain.

 ## About Our Oracles

-Pendle's oracle implementation is inspired from the idea of UniswapV3 Oracle (see [here](https://docs.uniswap.org/concepts/protocol/oracle)) with a slight difference on how we define the cumulative rate.
-In short, our oracle stores the cumulative logarithm exchange rate between $PT$ and $Asset$ (please refer to the definition of assets [here](https://eips.ethereum.org/EIPS/eip-5115)).
+Pendle oracles implementation is inspired from the idea of UniswapV3 Oracle (see [here](https://docs.uniswap.org/concepts/protocol/oracle)) with a slight difference in how we define the cumulative rate.
+In short, our oracle stores the cumulative logarithm of implied APY (the interest rate implied by $PT/asset$ pricing).
+From the cumulative logarithm of Implied APY, we can calculate the geometric mean of Implied APY, which will used to derive the mean $PT$ price.

+In a way, the Pendle AMM contract has a built-in oracle of interest rate, which can used to derive $PT$ prices.

-### EIP-5115 Asset
+### EIP5115 Asset

-Although the AMMs hold their positions and execute trades in $PT$ and $SY$, their underlying logic assumes all their $SY$ balances are converted to assets.
-As a result, the exchange rate stored in our oracles are between $PT$ and $Asset$, which should make pricing $PT$ more straightforward.
+Although the AMMs hold their positions and execute trades in $PT$ and $SY$, their underlying logics assume all their $SY$ balances are converted to assets.
+As a result, the exchange rate returned by our oracles are between $PT$ and $Asset$, which should make pricing $PT$ more straightforward.

 Let's take `PT-stETH-25DEC2025` as an example.
 We have:
 1. $Asset$ in this case is `stETH`